itbj/sbx_acik8s/quickstart.md

     ![](readme_images/myhero_app1.png)

 1. Click an image to place a vote, you'll be taken to the results page.
-1. The web application is communicating with `myhero_app` via it's EXTERNAL-IP which is load balanced with PRB by ACI and directed to the ACI Controlled OVS on one of the nodes, where traffic is finally delivered to one of the running pods.
+1. The web application is communicating with `myhero_app` via it's EXTERNAL-IP which is load balanced with PBR by ACI and directed to the ACI Controlled OVS on one of the nodes, where traffic is finally delivered to one of the running pods.

     ![](readme_images/aci_k8s_pbr_nat1.jpg)